KaisenAmin/c_std/README.md

 ## License

-This project is open-source and available under [GNU/GPL3](LICENSE).
+This project is open-source and available under [ISC License](LICENSE).

 ---